The Interview Process

 Leadership screen

-The leadership or management interview is an interview in which the interviewer evaluates the candidate’s people management knowledge and leadership skills.
-The nature of this interview is analogous to the engineering phone screen interviews conducted for hiring engineers.
-The leadership screen is conducted by the company's engineering leaders and lasts between 45–60 minutes.
+The leadership or management interview evaluates the candidate’s people management knowledge and leadership skills.
+It is similar to the engineering phone screen interviews conducted for hiring engineers.
+The leadership screen is conducted by the company’s engineering leaders and typically lasts 45–60 minutes.

-The purpose of this interview is to know the candidate’s experience and background at a much deeper level.
-This interview decides whether the candidate should be brought on-site for the full loop or not.
-An on-site or full loop interview is a big investment for the company.
-A leadership screen interview makes sure that the right candidate is brought for the full loop.
+This interview’s purpose is to learn about the candidate’s experience and background at a much deeper level.
+It decides whether the candidate should be brought on-site for the full-loop interview or not.
+An on-site or full-loop interview is a big investment for the company.
+A leadership screen interview ensures that the right candidate is brought in for the full loop interview.

 Writing assignment

-Occasionally, some companies will assign candidates a writing assignment before the on-site or full loop interview.
-This is another step to validate that the candidate has the minimum skills to pass the full loop.
+Occasionally, some companies will ask candidates to submit a writing assignment before the on-site or full loop interview.
+This is another step to validate that the candidate has the minimum skills required to pass the full loop.
 There is no standard template for this assignment.
 It can cover various topics, including people management and project management.
 Usually, it will involve some situational questions like resolving a conflict situation, making hard decisions in a difficult situation, or making some critical design trade-offs.

 On-site or full loop interviews